This is not a post about Einstein.

 Irrationality Number 1: Our Truth Is Always Relative

 Obviously, you get the hipsters that sit around and swill cheap brandy while reflecting on the vagaries of life and the subjectivity of truth.
 But deep down, for most of us, truth is absolute.
-Or, at least, we believe it is: “I like ribs” and “Taxi drivers are malicious and selfish on the road” and “You’re an idiot”.
-In relative reality:
+Or, at least, we believe it is.
+Truth such as “I like ribs” and “Taxi drivers are malicious and selfish on the road” and “You’re an idiot”.

 - You’ll only like ribs that are cooked properly in a nice basting sauce and provided that you’re hungry and not ill.
 Take away any of those, and you don’t like ribs (although it’s usually phrased: “Oh no – I just don’t like those ribs”).